Pathfinder: Wrath of the Righteous

-Pathfinder: Wrath of the Righteous is an isometric role-playing game developed by Cypriot studio of Russian origin Owlcat Games and published by META Publishing, based on Paizo Publishing's Pathfinder franchise.
+Pathfinder: Wrath of the Righteous is an isometric role-playing game developed by Owlcat Games and published by META Publishing, based on Paizo Publishing's Pathfinder franchise.
 Announced through a Kickstarter campaign in February 2020, the game was released for Microsoft Windows and macOS on 2 September 2021.
 The game was released for PlayStation 4 and Xbox One on 29 September 2022 alongside a cloud-based version for Nintendo Switch.